Its-Jakey/MSPL/README.md

 ## The Author

-MSPPL was originally designed and developed by Jacob Maxwell in 2023.
+MSPL was originally designed and developed by Jacob Maxwell in 2023.

 <jacob.scriptsjava@outlook.com>